whiskerwonderz/nexusmindmap/README.md

 # NexusMindMap

-A visual tool for mapping your knowledge, skills, and journeys as interconnected constellations.
+A visual tool for mapping your knowledge, skills, learnings and journeys as interconnected constellations.

 ## Features